jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

 (3) A termination order does not affect any liability for payment of money under the Code before the date of the relevant order.

 ### 60 Offences relating to suspension and termination orders
-An industry participant commits an offence, and is liable on summary conviction to a fine not exceeding $20,000, if it fails to comply with—
+An industry participant commits an offence, and is liable on conviction to a fine not exceeding $20,000, if it fails to comply with—
   (a) a suspension order or a termination order; or (b) any direction or arrangement made by the Rulings Panel under the regulations in relation to a suspension order or a termination order.